-Taurine is an amino acid that supports neurological development and helps regulate the level of water and mineral salts in the blood.
+Taurine is an amino acid that supports neurological development and helps regulate the level of water and minerals in the blood.
 Taurine is also thought to have antioxidant properties.

-Up to 3,000 milligrams a day of supplemental taurine is considered safe.
-Any excess taurine is simply excreted by the kidneys.
+Up to 3,000 milligrams a day of supplemental taurine is generally considered safe.
 Moderation is important, however.
 Little is known about the effects of heavy or long-term taurine use.